DeepanshuSarawagi/AWS/13-Architecture/AmazonKinesis.md

 - Consumers - Amazon Kineses Data Stream Applications get records from Kinesis Data stream and process them.
 - Consumers can be created using SDKs, APIs or Kinesis Client Library.
-- For consumers, in shared consumption - 2 MB/s per shard for all consumers.
+  - `For classic consumers`, in shared consumption - 2 MB/s per shard across for all consumers.
+    - 5 API calls per second per SHARD across all consumers.
-- In enhanced consumption - 2MB/s per shard per consumer.
+  - `In enhanced fan-out consumption` - 2MB/s per shard per consumer.
+    - No API calls needed.
+(Push model)
 - Once data is entered into Kinesis, it cant be deleted.
 - Data storage from 1 to 365 days.
 - Supports replay capability.